 Also, most water column feeders like Anubias and Java fern are not too picky about gravel type, but plants that love to feed off the substrate like sword plants, Vallisneria, Cryptocoryne, dwarf baby tears, and all high-end carpeting plants can be quite picky, so you may need to put more thought into the substrate you use.

-That said, fine-grained substrates like pea gravel support the growth of more plants than other gravel types, hence are preferred to large, chunky, borderline fish-safe rock, gravel, unless you plan on growing plants like Bucephalandra which have strong root systems.
+That said, fine-grain, pea sized substrates like seachem black clay gravel will support the growth of more plants than other gravel types, hence are preferred to large, chunky, borderline fish-safe rock, gravel, unless you plan on growing plants like Bucephalandra which have strong root systems.

-If your wish is to grow substrate feeders, you may also want to consider using a nutrient-rich substrate like aquasoil, which is rich in organic elements and nutrients and create conditions ideal for the growth of aquatic plants, instead of gravel.
+If your wish is to grow substrate feeders, you may also want to consider using a nutrient-rich substrate like Flourite black sand, which is rich in organic elements and nutrients and create conditions ideal for the growth of aquatic plants better than gravel.

 Even so, most premium aqua soils cause water cloudiness and might not be safe for some freshwater fish and inverts.
 For this reason, they are recommended for advanced hobbyists seeking to make fully planted aquariums.
 For beginners, lighter aqua soil or gravel substrates that are easier to handle are recommended.